nskjakka/AQI/README.md

 # Installation

-Run `npm install` in folder
-    * 'Node Server' to install the server node_modules;
+* Run `npm install` in folder 'Node Server' to install the server node_modules;
-    * 'Angular app' to install the angular node_modules
+* Run `npm install` in folder 'Angular app' to install the angular node_modules

 # Node Server